Markus-Hefner/Portfolio-Project-5/README.md

 1. The client would like to know which factors are most relevant for task success.
 2. Furthermore the client is interested if there is a "sweet spot" for the use of AI tools in terms of hours in relation to task success.
-3. Also the client would like to have a model to predict whether or not a developer is likely to not succeed based on the most relevant factors.
+3. The client would like to have a model to predict whether or not a developer is likely to not succeed based on the most relevant factors.

 ## Hypothesis and how to validate?